Géza Kalocsay: Early life

 Géza was born on 30 May 1913 in Beregszász, Austria-Hungary.
 Together with his younger brother, he started his career in the local high school team until 1932.

 Club career

 After Subcarpathia was annexed to Czechoslovakia when he was young, he had the opportunity to play for various national clubs.
 At the age of 19 in 1932, he was transferred to Sparta Prague.
 During his five years in the team, he won the Czechoslovak First League 1936, three times silver medalist and winner of the Central European Cup.
-In addition during his professional career in Prague, he studied law at the Károly University, and then finally earned a doctorate.
+In addition during his professional career in Prague, he studied law at the Charles University, and then finally earned a doctorate.

 In 1937, he moved to French club Olympique Lillois.
 He finished as runner-ups with the team at the Championnat de France.
 In 1939, he moved to Hungary club Kispest, and after one season, he signed a contract with Ferencvárosi, and became league champion with the team.

 He then played for several clubs in the Hungarian championship namely Újpest FC, Ungvár and Szentlőrinci AC.